php-dev-br/laravel-doc-pt-br/horizon.md

 When upgrading to a new major version of Horizon, it's important that you carefully review [the upgrade guide](https://github.com/laravel/horizon/blob/master/UPGRADE.md).

-In addition, when upgrading to any new Horizon version, you should re-publish Horizon's assets:
+In addition, you should re-publish Horizon's assets:

-    php artisan horizon:publish
+    php artisan horizon:assets

-To keep the assets up-to-date and avoid issues in future updates, you may add the command to the `post-update-cmd` scripts in your `composer.json` file:

-    {
-        "scripts": {
-            "post-update-cmd": [
-                "@php artisan horizon:publish --ansi"
-            ]
-        }
-    }

 <a name="running-horizon"></a>
 ## Running Horizon